 Masters in Library Science, University of Michigan (1990).
 Bachelor of Science in English and Psychology, Grand Valley State University (1987).
 Reference Librarian, Lansing Community College Library (1994-1996).
 Slide Cataloger, Art and Architecture Library, University of Michigan (1993).
 Serials Aquisitions Librarian, Eastern Michigan University Library (1992-1993).
 Cataloger, Library of Michigan (1990-1992).

 Special Expertise: Research all areas of product liability, product safety issues, accident statistics, and federal and local government standards and regulations.
 Summarize deposition testimony.

-Erinn will receive her Bachelor of Arts in English with Honors from the University of Michigan in April 2018.
+Erinn received her Bachelor of Arts in English with Honors from the University of Michigan in April 2018.
 Her undergraduate thesis explores the didactic mission of elegy and its implications for contemporary readers.
-She also works as a Peer Writing Consultant at the Sweetland Peer Writing Center.
+She also worked as a Peer Writing Consultant at the Sweetland Peer Writing Center.